Where do you fit in Social Security’s 4 claiming categories?

 The complexity increases if you are entering retirement as a divorced spouse.
-As in you were married at one time, but are not married now.
+These rules will apply if you were married at one time, but are not married now.
 The rules are similar to the spousal rules in terms of you getting to claim up to 50% of your ex’s Primary Insurance Amount.
 However, there are extra rules you have to meet in order to qualify for ex-spouse benefits:

-- You and your ex had to have been married for 10 years or longer (proof will be required)
+- You and your ex were married for 10 years or longer (proof will be required)